LeonidasEng/PoseMate/README.md

  *  Audible feedback to improve bicep engagement, bicep curl form and double bicep pose form.
  *  Measure arm circumference
  *  Modes for different exercises
+ *  Detachable microcontroller unit and wristwatch, with potential for future module expansion.

  (Currently, PoseMate is designed exclusively for bicep curls and poses, but future versions could include enhancements to support a broader range of exercises.)